 Course Info

-A certificate for anyone in the Field Guiding Industry or individuals who are interested in learning more about the fascinating African Wild Dog.
-As well as students of zoology, wildlife conservation and other professionals who want to understand more about African Wild Dog conservation and behaviour.
+A certificate for anyone in the Field Guiding Industry, Wildlife conservation or individuals who are interested in learning more about the fascinating African Wild Dog.

-This course will enable you to understand the subtler aspects of African Wild Dog behaviour and understand some of the reasons why this incredibly social carnivore has been so heavily persecuted over the last century.
+This course will enable you to understand the more subtle aspects of African Wild Dog behaviour and appreciate some of the reasons why this incredibly social carnivore has been so heavily persecuted over the last century.
 The knowledge gained can greatly enhance your understanding and pleasure when viewing this species in the wild.

 What the student will learn